 Anti-choice organizations, religious groups and small business owners objected to the attestation.
 They claimed that requiring employers to sign this attestation constituted a ‘values test’, which breached their rights to freedom of religion and freedom of expression.
 By December 2018, seven lawsuits were filed by anti-choice organizations and their allies — demonstrating efforts to undermine women’s equality rights, including the right to abortion.

 The attestation was amended in 2019.
 The federal government replaced the language of “core mandate” with a provision barring an employer from using the funding to “undermine or restrict the exercise of rights legally protected in Canada”.
 Clarification was also provided on what project and job activities would be considered ineligible.
-The same wording was used for the 2020 attestation.
+The same attestation wording has been used since 2019.

 NAWL maintains the attestation is not discriminatory, but equality enhancing.
 Governments have domestic and international obligations to protect and promote equality rights, including reproductive rights, and the attestation works towards fulfilling these obligations.
 To challenge the misinformation and misrepresentation about the CSJP and women’s equality rights, we have produced a series of six truths to make clear the government’s obligations and the rights at stake.